Dapivirine Ring: Using a Common Agenda to Plan for Introduction

 - Acceptability Studies

-Informed by market research, IPM is leading the development of a demand creation strategy that can be adapted for use at country and population level, which encourages continued use.
+Informed by market research, IPM is leading the development of a demand creation strategy that can be adapted for use at country and population levels to encourage product uptake and use.

-- Translate existing market research and oral PrEP best practices into comprehensive demand generation strategies
+- Translate existing dapivirine ring market research and oral PrEP best practices into comprehensive demand generation strategies

-IPM/J&J have contracted Imperial Logistics to conduct a 7 country supply chain analysis.
-It is expected to be complete by June 2019.
+IPM/J&J have contracted Imperial Logistics to conduct a 7-country supply chain analysis.

 OPTIONS is developing an analysis of the potential to make the ring available via private sector healthcare channels (focus on South Africa, Kenya and Zimbabwe).